 At the Lomas terminus, the Rail Spur Trail plan proposes a northern extension of trail.
 This trail project stretches from Lomas to the Sawmill District.
 Together, the projects are intended to connect the Rail Yards to the Sawmill District.
-As mentioned earlier, the Rail Trail would become part of a multiuse trail loop that spans approximately seven miles.
-The loop would connect major destinations, including the Rail Yards, the Rio Grande Zoo, ABQ BioPark, Old Town, the Sawmill District, Downtown, and the Convention Center.
+As mentioned earlier, the Rail Trail would become part of a multiuse trail loop that spans approximately eight miles.
+The loop would connect major destinations, including the Rail Yards, the Rio Grande Zoo, ABQ BioPark, Old Town, the Sawmill District, Downtown, the Convention Center, the National Hispanic Cultural Center, and the Indian Pueblo Cultural Center.
 At the southern end of the project corridor, a connector exists that links the Barelas neighborhood and the Bosque Trail via a foot bridge accessed through Santa Fe Ave.

-There is a general lack of east-west connectivity, specifically to South Broadway and Martineztown.
+There is a general lack of east-west connectivity, specifically to South Broadway and South Martineztown.

 - Connect to Bosque and I-40 Trail

-- Create eight-mile trail loop
+- Create trail loop

 - Connect to 50-mile loop

 - Connect to neighborhoods, specifically those on the east side of the trail

+- Connect to Indian Pueblo Cultural Center and National Hispanic Cultural Center

 - Consider competing user interests

 - Consider constraints of existing roadways and intersecting traffic